Terms and Conditions of Offer for entry in the Academic Year

 It is your responsibility to apply for the appropriate visa (Entry Clearance) from your country of residence, permission to change sponsor – if you are already have permission to study in UK at another institution, or Leave to Remain if you need more time to complete your studies at the University of Roehampton.
 It is your responsibility to cover all costs associated with any of the above visa applications and you must ensure that you have the appropriate valid visa throughout your studies.
 It is essential that you comply with the terms of your visa and do not breach any of the conditions attached to your permission to study here.
 If and when you need to renew your student visa it is essential that you do so as early as possible in advance of the expiry date of your current visa.

-If your course is full-time and six months or longer you must obtain a Tier 4 (General) Adult Student Visa bearing the University of Roehampton’s Sponsor Licence Number prior to your enrolment.
-To apply for a Tier 4 visa you will need a Confirmation of Acceptance for Studies (CAS) which you can request from us once you have accepted your offer, paid your deposit and met all academic and English language conditions.
+If your course is full-time and six months or longer you must obtain a Student route visa bearing the University of Roehampton’s Sponsor Licence Number prior to your enrolment.
+To apply for a Student route visa you will need a Confirmation of Acceptance for Studies (CAS) which you can request from us once you have accepted your offer, paid your deposit and met all academic and English language conditions.

 Please note: Before any Confirmation of Acceptance for Studies can be issued, you must provide